Day Twenty-Four on the Camino Portugués

 Leave O Faramello and in a few hundred meters turn left, dropping down a hill and onto a narrow side road.
 If you stay straight on this road, you will find the Albergue de Peregrinos de Teo in a few more meters - see my Google map.
 You will see the sign for the albergue, at around 19.8 kilometers total for the day.

-Continue walking on this country road for about 1/2 km, entering the next village of Teo, below.
+Continue walking on this country road for about 1/2 kilometer, entering the next village of Teo, below.

-Come to a T-intersection and turn left on the Rúa de Francos.
+Come to a T-intersection and turn left onto the Rúa de Francos.

-The Way continues for 300 meters north, from the town church, to the next intersection where you can see the 11.8 km waymark!
+The Way continues for 300 meters north, from the town church, to the next intersection.
 Continue straight on and to the next intersection in another 300 meters.
 Again walk straight on another narrow country road through the countryside, gently but steadily climbing along the way.

 We all walked together on the Camiño Portugués for 270 meters, came to the intersection with the DP-0205, crossed over and went straight onto the Camiño de Riotinto.